What is it ?

 How do we keep the children safe?

 The site is carefully assessed before the session starts, and information is provided on any hazards and activities.
 Forest school encourages children to learn about risk and responsibility.
 By allowing children to take measured risks, we help to prepare them for making choices when they are older and teach them to be actively responsible for themselves and their actions.
 We have a higher ratio of adults to children at Forest School.
 We require consent and details from families attending including medical needs which are taken to site.
-Sessions will be run by a fully qualified Level 3 Forest School Leader holding outdoor paediatric first aid.
+Sessions will be run by a fully qualified Level 3 Forest School Leader, with paediatric first aid.

 What if it’s bad weather?